-Example - Reform of education quality inspectorate, Afghanistan.
+Example - Reform of education quality inspectorate, Afghanistan

 One of the conclusions from the report from the Afghanistan Anti-Corruption Monitoring and Evaluation Committee (2017), known as MEC, was that inspection of school education quality was ineffective and not independent.
 Recommendations, accepted by the Ministry and the President, included setting up a robust and independent education quality inspectorate.

-For more guidance on monitoring reforms generally, see Chapter 3 of Step2 - Review different reform approaches and experience.
+For more guidance on monitoring reforms generally, see Specific Reform Measures on the website.